kevlarr/busybees/README.md

 Server to support the (upcoming) blog at http://busybee.life

+## Setup

+Server requires HTTPS even locally, but a test certificate can be generated with `gencert.sh`.

 ## Why Rust?

 I know a lot of people say Rust is ridiculous for web development because "we don't need that level of performance".